-As of June 1, 2020, consumers can buy low-risk foods from other Albertans from their home or at special events.
+Consumers can buy low-risk foods from other Albertans from their home or at special events.
 Low-risk foods do not require refrigeration, such as baked goods, candies, whole fresh produce and some canned goods.

 Food must be labelled with information about the food and the producer so you can make an informed purchase decision and ask questions or report a concern.

-- Low-risk home-prepared food: fact sheet for operators – information for operators about the rules for low-risk home-prepared food businesses and guidance on handling food safely
+- Low-risk home-prepared food – fact sheet for operators – information for operators about the rules for low-risk home-prepared food businesses and guidance on handling food safely.

 - Food Regulation

 - Food safety training – all operators are encouraged to take food safety training.
 Options available in Alberta include: